-The Bill Collier Community Ice Arena located at the entrance of the Running Y Ranch Resort in Klamath Falls.
+The Bill Collier Community Ice Arena located at the entrance of the Running Y Resort in Klamath Falls.

 5075 Fox Sparrow Drive, Klamath Falls, OR 97601

 Free parking can be found at the Bill Collier Ice Arena, near the entrance of the Running Y Resort, and near the Club House on the golf course for overflow.
 You can also find additional overflow parking at the Moore Park Marina on Lakeshore Drive.

 Yes.
 Klamath Basin Oktoberfest will feature Pelican Charter shuttle service from Moore Park Marina to the Bill Collier Ice Arena.
 The shuttle will leave every 1/2 hour during the event, with the first shuttle leaving at 1:30 pm, and last shuttle returning to the marina at 9:30pm.
 Enjoy the event safely, and have delivery service straight to the entry checkpoint!
 Shuttle tickets are only $2 round trip, and are available via the ticketing link here.

 The Klamath Basin Oktoberfest accepts credits cards and cash both at the event entrance, but does not accept checks.

 The OLCC accepts the following as proper ID:

 The state identifications card and/or the military card must include a photo of the person, the person’s name, address, date of birth, a physical description, and the signature of the person.